“Mom, your horse boots are falling apart!”

 Paddock boots are so versatile and comfy.
 They provide the protection one needs when working around horses, yet are versatile enough to wear both around the barn and for everyday riding.
 Just slip on some half-chaps over your paddock boots and breeches and you are ready to ride.
 Of course tall boots are expected in the show ring – unless you have cute braids ending in bows (or are the counterpart, handsomely wearing a tie) and riding a pony, then your paddock boots with jodhpurs double as show boots.

-Since the tack store in the quaint village of Arroyo Grande left the scene a few years ago, English riding boots are harder to come by in south SLO county.
+Since the tack store in the quaint village of Arroyo Grande left the scene a few years ago, English riding boots are hard to come by in south SLO county.
 Thankfully Riding Warehouse in San Luis Obispo has options for the English rider as well as Whitehorse Tack and Veterinary Supply in Paso Robles.

 Most Popular English Riding Boot in SLO County